NoroffFEU/AnnaAaBrekke-FED1-PE1/README.md

 Website Functionality Requirements:

 Blog Feed Page (/index.html):
-- Interactive banner carousel for 3 latest posts.
+- Interactive banner carousel for 3 latest posts. ✅
-- Buttons to navigate the carousel.
+- Buttons to navigate the carousel.✅
-- The carousel loops around from last to first post and vice versa.
+- The carousel loops around from last to first post and vice versa.✅
-- Static list of 12 latest posts in a thumbnail grid.
+- Static list of 12 latest posts in a thumbnail grid.✅
-- Thumbnails are clickable and lead to respective blog posts.
+- Thumbnails are clickable and lead to respective blog posts.✅

 Blog Post Public Page (/post/index.html):
-- Displays post details: title, date, images, and content.
+- Displays post details: title, date, images, and content.✅
-- Unique shareable URL with a post ID.
+- Unique shareable URL with a post ID.✅

 Blog Post Edit Page (/post/edit.html):
 - Accessible only when the owner is logged in.